huynhsamha/react-configure/README.md

 ### How to use?
 1. In `index.js`, import by: `import './lib/bootstrap';`
 2. In the component, you can use bootstrap 4 as document available
+3. Can view `demo-jquery-bootstrap`

 ## Use via React Component - reactstrap
 ### Installation and Usage
 1. `yarn add reactstrap@next` or `npm install --save reactstrap@next`
 2. Only import Component to use as reactstrap document
+3. Can view `demo-jquery-bootstrap`

 ## Recommend
 1. I think you should use `reactstrap` if you want use some component in react, with event handle.